113ll3/Ibmclouddocscli/reference/ibmcloud/cli_acct_org_role.md

 ibmcloud account org-role-set Mary IBM OrgManager
 ```
 <!-- Begin Staging URL vs Prod URL -->
-You can set org/space roles by using the CLI, but if you want to set the other permissions, you must use the UI.
-For further details, see [Managing access to resources](/docs/iam?topic=iam-iammanidaccser).
+You can set org and space roles by using the CLI, but if you want to set the other permissions, you must use the UI.
+For more information, see [Managing access to resources](/docs/iam?topic=iam-iammanidaccser).
 {: note}
 <!-- Begin Staging URL vs Prod URL -->